martintribino/react-blog/README.md

 Temas vistos:

 react, redux, semantic ui, redux-thunk, sync and async middlewares in redux.
+How to hit an API async call with redux-thunk.
+How to remove duplicates hits to same endpoint and avoid common mistakes.

 ## Available Scripts